JakeSchoermer/gameboy-alarm-clock/README.markdown

 ## Pre-requisites

-This app relies on the (https://github.com/gbdk-2020/gbdk-2020)[GameBoy Development Project 2020].
+This app relies on the [GameBoy Development Project 2020](https://github.com/gbdk-2020/gbdk-2020).
 It assumes that all gbdk binaries are available in your path.

 ## Compilation